Chrotesque/ci-portfolio-project-2/README.md

 As a first time user ...
 1. I want to be able to understand what the game is about and how it is played.

-    > Depending on the location of the user, the game might already be well known to the user and can be quickly experienced in it's standard setting as the difficulty "normal" is pre-selected.
+    > Depending on the user, the game might already be well known to the user and can be quickly experienced in it's standard setting as the difficulty "normal" is pre-selected.
 In order to start the game, the commonly known icon to play (typically music) is being used and offered in a visually distinct manner

     > For users that don't know the game, the commonly well understood icon of the question mark should allow them to open the help and read up on what the game is and how it's played